querkmachine/beeps.website/src/blog/2023-04-27-otherkin-friendly-captchas-revisited.md

 - 2023-12-12: Updated to add [Friendly Captcha](https://friendlycaptcha.com/) support and restructure the code a little.
 - 2024-05-17: Code updated to account for updates to Cloudflare Turnstile.
 Thanks to rk for helping identify the changes.
+- 2025-04-29: Updated to account for changes to Friendly Captcha.